0xgirish/CodeArea/Readme.md

 python manage.py makemigrations
 python manage.py migrate
 ```
 This would create the necessary tables in the postgres database.
-Make sure the username and password of your database is set in settings.py found in backend/src/codearea.
+Make sure the username and password of your database is set in DATABASE variable in settings.py found in backend/src/codearea.

 To create a superuser, run the following command
 ```